 - Improving the patient’s health literacy.
 Patients with different backgrounds may not understand healthcare practices well.

 - Tossing out cultural assumptions.
 Many individuals have different cultural assumptions they develop over time.
 This is a unique challenge that people face and education and open mindedness to different cultures can help overcome them.

 How does Chosen Family Home Care practice cultural competency?

 Chosen Family Home Care is working everyday towards its goal of being the most culturally competent and diverse provider of home care across all of Pennsylvania.
 We achieve this by being a home care assistance provider that is:

 - Welcoming: Chosen Family fosters a caring and accepting environment for all of our patients

 - Data collection: We collect relevant patient information that factor in cultural and language distinctions for more effective care and patient satisfaction.

 - Confidentiality: We practice strict confidentiality to ensure that the patient’s privacy and comfort level are always our top priority.

-- Risk Factors: We identify and monitor the risk factors that disproportionately affect the LGBT community and focus on LGBT-specific issues that impact the community.
+- Risk Factors: We identify and monitor the risk factors that disproportionately affect the LGBTQ+ community and focus on LGBTQ-specific issues that impact the community.
 Chosen Family Home Care does this for other high risk populations as well such as minorities and those in underserved communities of Philadelphia.

 - Training: We provide employee training and development that increases cultural awareness, knowledge, and skills.